guillermoamaral/Webside/docs/api/changes/get.md

 # Retrieve changes
-Retrieve all changes made to the system in its current session.
+Retrieve all changes made to the system in the current session.

 **URL**: `/changes`